nfour/lance/readme.md

 # Lance
-The alpha-strike web server with sane defaults.
+The alpha-strike web framework.
-A framework that aims to handle everything for you, automatically.
+A framework with sane defaults, aiming to handle everything for you as automatically as possible.

-**API Stability**: `Unstable`
+**API Stability**: `Semi-Unstable`

 ## Minimal API
 - `new Lance( config )`
 - `lance.initailize()`

 **What just happened:**
-- A Http server was started
+- An HTTP server was started
 - Compiled, minified, bundled and watched Stylus, CoffeeScript, CJSX, CSS, JS
 	+ Saved to the static directory
 - Populated the static asset directory at `./static`